654HOP.jpg

 by Andrew Shapiro

-Performance by Gregory Fulkerson, violin; Thomas Rosenkranz, piano
+Gregory Fulkerson, violin; Thomas Rosenkranz, piano

-Gregory Fulkerson writes:
+Fulkerson writes:

 Andrew Shapiro is a composer and songwriter living in Brooklyn.
 I first met him during his senior year at Oberlin when he acted as an audio assistant for my 1998 Merkin Hall concert in New York.
 I reconnected with him by chance in 2012, and we discussed working together to develop a violin sonata.